sxeptical/random-timeout-bot/README.md

 - **Send Messages** - To send responses
 - **Read Messages/View Channels** - To monitor messages

-## 🤝 Contributing

-Feel free to open issues or submit pull requests!

 ## ⚠️ Disclaimer

 This bot is meant for fun and should be used responsibly.
 Make sure your server members are okay with random timeout mechanics before deploying.